chadmf/aap_on_crc/README.md

-# How to deploy Ansible Automation Platform via the Operator on Code Ready containers
+# How to deploy Ansible Automation Platform via the Operator on CodeReady Containers

 This is a quick how to deploy Ansible Automation platform locally on Code Ready Containers for a quick demo, or home lab.